codilime/floodgate/README.md

 First, make sure you have some version of Spinnaker running.

 Download proper binary from [releases page](https://github.com/codilime/floodgate/releases).

-Note, that you should download proper binary for your Spinnaker version ( gate part in binary name ).
+**Note:** You should download proper binary for your Spinnaker version (gate part in binary name).

 Create a `config.yaml` file.
 An example one can be found in [examples/config.yaml](https://raw.githubusercontent.com/codilime/floodgate/master/examples/config.yaml).
 Floodgate checks if a config file is present in: